ritchdevelopement/BasecampTimeTracker/README.md

 # BasecampTimeTracker
-Firefox extension which adds the possibility to track time for tasks in basecamp classic
+Extension for Firefox and Chrome which adds the possibility to track time for tasks in basecamp classic